willcforte/gtweb/src/content/posts/locomotion-notes/index.md

 legacyPath: ["/robotics/locomotion_notes"]
 ---

-# Notes on the Locomotion of Quadrupted Robots
+# Notes on the Locomotion of Quadruped Robots

 ## Raw Notes